WesternFriend/westernfriend.org/CONTENT_MIGRATION.md

 2. manually review the authors to ensure the names were split correctly
 3. identify meetings and organizations by filling in a `meeting_name` and `organization_name` respectively in the final spreadsheet

-In order to preserve work, subsequent iterations should be processed as follows.
+To preserve work, subsequent iterations should be processed as follows.

 1. use a script to separate the author names into `given_name` and `family_name` fields
 2. use a script to merge only **new** authors into the existing spreadsheet by ignoring existing `drupal_author_id`s